Help Me Choose: Exfoliating Skin Care

 What Is Exfoliation?

-These dead skin cells accumulate on the skin surface and are responsible for the appearance of dull, lifeless skin.
 Although soap will remove dirt and excess oil, soap alone cannot remove all of the excess dead cells.

 Exfoliating removes dead skin cells, deep cleans the skin, unclogs pores, removes dirt and makeup residue, helps reduce acne breakouts, encourages new cell growth and stimulates blood flow to the skin’s surface for a fresh, healthy glow.
 Exfoliation will allow your moisturizers to penetrate deeper and improve the moisture level of your skin.